 Operating or overhead costs also require your active management.
 Be ruthless as you examine these expenses every quarter.
 Ask yourself, “Do I really need all those software subscriptions?
 Or the latest online course?
 Or that office space?”
 Oftentimes, we spend money on “ego” purchases.
 We don’t really need the item, but it makes us feel good, possibly because it connotes a certain status.
 When you spend money on operating expenses, you are directly reducing the cash you can use to pay yourself or use to grow the business.
 Look for innovative ways to do things, be efficient and frugal.
 Also be aware that interest will directly reduce the money you have available for your bottom line.
 Often product margins are so slim they don’t allow for high interest loans and you must look for ways to eradicate high interest debt.

 These first two levers are powerful so take your time to ensure they are optimized in your business.
-Once they are humming, you are ready to tackle the last three levers.
+Once they are humming and driving those profits, you are ready to tackle the last three levers.
 These levers are: Receivable Days, Inventory days, and Payable Days.
 These metrics are found on your balance sheet.
-We’ll dive into them in the next article.
+We’ll dive into those in the next article.

 Interested in Profit First Ecommerce Bookkeeping?